codepath/android_guides/Sending-and-Managing-Network-Requests.md

 });
 ```

-Always handle failure cases so your application is robust to "losing internet" and user doesn't become confused with unexpected results.
+Note that as shown above you should also **handle failure cases** with [JsonHttpResponseHandler](http://loopj.com/android-async-http/doc/com/loopj/android/http/JsonHttpResponseHandler.html#onFailure\(java.lang.Throwable, org.json.JSONObject\)) using the `onFailure` method so your application is robust to "losing internet" and user doesn't become confused with unexpected results.

 ### Displaying Remote Images (The "Easy" Way)